paddycarver/blog/content/posts/what-ive-been-up-to.md

 First of all, I started with [Yet Another Blog](http://www.suchagit.com/ "I seem to accumulate these at an alarming pace...").
 This one is going to be mainly active this summer, and then periodically over the next school year—or that’s the plan, anyways.
 It details my adventures as a Googler In Training (which is a wonderful title I’ve made up for myself; it basically just means I want to work for Google really badly, and am trying to hone my skills so I can).
 I’ll be learning C/C++ over the summer, and enhancing my skills with Java.
 I’ll also be looking into learning data structures and algorithms.

-If any of you readers know about these kinds of things and would like to teach me even a little bit, drop me a line in the comments, or @ me (@paddyforan) on Twitter.
+If any of you readers know about these kinds of things and would like to teach me even a little bit, drop me a line in the comments, or @ me (@paddycarver) on Twitter.
 I’ll need all the help I can get.

 Besides my over-publicised attempt to get hired at the _greatest company on Earth_, I’ve been busy with finals.
 But those aren’t nearly as exciting, so I’m just going to skip right over that part.